cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ![Suite runner with green button](/go_test_debug_suite.png)

-Note that you can only launch debug for all of the suite's test methods, and not just a single one as is possible with a simple test.
-For this reason, the case could be made that you could create more granular suites.
-For example, one or more test suites per file.
+Note that you can only launch debug for all of the suite's test methods and not just a single one (as is possible with a simple test).
+A sollution to this is to create more granular suites, for example using one or more test suites per file.

 ## Next up

-You can skip ahead and see how you can integrate [foreign tokens](./wager-denom.md) via the use of IBC.
-Or, take a look at the [next section](./gas-meter.md) to prevent spam and reward validators in proportion to their effort in your checkers blockchain.
+You can skip ahead and see how to integrate [foreign tokens](./wager-denom.md) via the use of IBC.
+Or, take a look at the [next section](./gas-meter.md) on how to prevent spam and reward validators in proportion to their effort in your checkers blockchain.